 The Board agreed it is important to have these discussions.
 It was advised that the Board should work with the ACRL Leadership Recruitment and Nomination Committee (LRNC) and ACRL Appointments Committee as changes are considered.

 The Board asked for clarity on item four, and it was stated that there should be more active recruitment from the National Associations of Librarians of Color (NALCo).
-It was advised that ACRL should share be intentional and share that serving offers an opportunity to have an impact on the profession when reaching out to NALCo.
+It was advised that ACRL should be intentional and share that serving offers an opportunity to have an impact on the profession when reaching out to NALCo.
 ACRL should be more transparent about its recruitment, nomination, and appointments processes.
 If there are existing processes, these should be more widely shared.
 ACRL Vice-President Erin Ellis shared that the Appointments Committee has completed outreach to affiliate groups.
 If appointed, committee members should be held accountable when they are not participating.

 The Board currently has some composition requirements, including type of library representation.